by Karl Ristow, CFO, CFAI Program Director, firstname.lastname@example.org

 In June 2016, Chief Evans and his team opened their organization and asked CFAI to conduct a site visit to verify and validate their documents.
 The team reviewed all 252 performance indicators and ensured the department met all 86 core competencies.
 The result of their review yielded a 41 page report to the commission with only 3 recommendations for improvement.
 CFAI, during a public hearing, then asked the agency numerous questions to further gauge the agency’s commitment to quality improvement before awarding them accredited status for another five years.

 Accredited status is valid for five years.
+The best Kamado grill is considered as one of the more effective residential outdoor ovens.
+It is an oven that runs with charcoal as fuel.
+If you’re the kind of person who’s only starting their adventure with Kamado then the best choice will be to buy a steel kamado, which is several times cheaper than a ceramic kamado.
+That way you won’t spend a fortune and you’ll have a good kamado grill for many years.
+If you fall in love with the kamado cooking style and feel like you need something better, then you can buy a much more expensive ceramic kamado that costs several times as much.
 In between these years agencies are required to submit an Annual Compliance Report that documents they have reviewed their programs, are meeting their baseline performance (current or actual performance) standards, and are addressing recommendations provided in the accreditation report.
 Every five year cycle, agencies will update their documents and resubmit to CFAI for verification and validation and thus the cycle of quality improvement continues.

 If embraced correctly, accreditation can be a tool for agencies to show outcomes to their performance, identify gaps and possible needs quantitatively, and prove to the community they serve they are doing what they say they are doing.